Bachelor of Commerce : International Business (BCOM INTL BUS) Degree

 The premise of the International Business program is to apply a globalised perspective to the management and development of commercial enterprise.

-If you are interested in working within different social, political and cultural contexts, the BCom in International Business will provide you with the knowledge and understanding to operate in a worldwide arena.
-At UOWD, the BCom in International Business offers three elective tracks, allowing you to specialise in Marketing, Financial Management or Human Resouce Management.
+If you are interested in working within different social, political and cultural contexts, the UOWD's BCom - International Business in Dubai will provide you with the knowledge and understanding to operate in a worldwide arena.
+The program offers three elective tracks, allowing you to specialise in Marketing, Financial Management or Human Resource Management.
 Each will develop your skills and understanding of conducting trade in a global economy and in developing cross-cultural business relationships.